BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ##### Blob Storage

-Storing unstructured data, such as text, photos, video or binary data. can store any format of files, and files of massive size. blob storage supports simultaneous uploads and downloads, and is often used for backup data or for data for analysis for other azure services. there are many ways to access data in blob storage, with direct URL access, REST api, cli tools (powershell, bash) and SDKs for multiple programing languages
+Storing unstructured data, such as text, photos, video or binary data. can store any format of files, and files of massive size. blob storage supports simultaneous uploads and downloads, and is often used for backup data or for data for analysis for other azure services. there are many ways to access data in blob storage, with direct URL access, REST api, cli tools (powershell, bash) and SDKs for multiple programming languages

 > Blob storage is ideal for:
 >